 - 1. Apply to Southern if not currently enrolled. - 2.
 Meet Southern's admission requirements. - 3.
-Be a high school graduate or have a General Educational Development (GED®) diploma or have a State High School Equivalency diploma. - 4.
+Be a high school graduate or have a General Educational Development (GED[®]) diploma or have a State High School Equivalency diploma. - 4.
 Have official transcripts from ALL other colleges and universities sent to Student Records. - 5.
 Be eligible to enter college-level English and math by the application deadline. - 6.
 Must complete developmental English and math by the application deadline. - 7.
-Have a 2.0 GPA from high school or college for Allied Health Programs. - 8.
-Meet the minimum acceptable score of 60 or higher on the ATI TEAS Exam and a 2.50 GPA for the Nursing Program. - a.
-Refer to the current application for the minimum program requirements regarding the adjusted individual composite score required to be considered for admission. - Registration procedures to take the ATI TEAS Exam may be found in the current application. - c.
+If applying to the Paramedic Science program, applicants must have a current EMT-B certification. - 8.
+Have a 2.0 GPA from high school or college for Allied Health Programs.

+- 9. Meet the minimum acceptable score of 60 or higher on the ATI TEAS Exam and a 2.50 GPA for the Nursing Program. - a.
+Refer to the current application for the minimum program requirements regarding the adjusted individual composite score required to be considered for admission. - b.
+Registration procedures to take the ATI TEAS Exam may be found in the current application. - c.
 Cost of the exam is the responsibility of the student.